 As far as the sub-project area is concerned, none of the endemic or endangered species of both flora and fauna were recorded from sub-project sites.
-No protected forests were observed near the proposed sub-project area (refer to Figure -7^2).
+No protected forests were observed near the proposed sub-project areas (refer to Figure $-7^2$ ).

-4.5 Socially Sensitive Receptors along the ROW
+4.5 Socially Sensitive Receptors along the RoW

-In order to identify potentially Socially Sensitive Receptors like religious structures, graveyards, Basic Health Units (BHU), hospitals, schools, etc. A survey of the Project impact area was undertaken.
+In order to identify potentially Socially Sensitive Receptors like religious structures, graveyards, Basic Health Units (BHU), hospitals, schools, etc. a survey of the COI was undertaken.
 Socially sensitive receptors were identified through direct observation and by interviewing those living within the sub-project area.
-The indirect impacts on the receptors have been evaluated at 200 meters/6560 ft buffer zone of the proposed roads (100 meters/328 ft on each side from the centre line of the road).
+The indirect impacts on the receptors have been evaluated at 200 meters/656 ft buffer zone of the proposed roads (100 meters/328 ft on each side from the centre line of the road).
 Most of the structures were located near towns and settlements in rural areas and away from RoW.